nAIsystems/nAIsystems/README.md

-- 👋 Hi, I’m @nAIsystems
+- 👋 Hi, I’m Fathi M Salem @nAIsystems
 - 👀 I’m interested in Neural AI Systems which include Recurrent Neural Networks and Architectures.
 I have recently published a (Text-)book entitled "Recurrent Neural Networks: from simple to gated architectures," Springer, January 2022.
 I hope to create a repository here for the the supplementarty material (syllabus, tutorials, notes,...) associated with the textbook.